-The Department of Foreign Affairs and Trade’s Smart Traveller Travel Advice usually has the list of regions to be avoided due to safety reasons (i.e. not safe because of ongoing or potential conflicts).
-Likewise, the Indonesian government occasionally prohibits foreigners to visit some regions.
-The consular or visa section of the website of the Indonesian Embassy or Consulate usually has such information.
+The Department of Foreign Affairs and Trade’s Smart Traveller Travel Advice has a list of regions to be avoided due to safety reasons (i.e. not safe because of ongoing or potential conflicts).
+Likewise, the Indonesian government occasionally prohibits foreigners to visit certain regions.
+The consular or visa section of the website of the Indonesian Embassy or Consulate has such information.
 Please do not visit those areas: it may invalidate your visa conditions and your insurance cover and most importantly it may endanger your life.

 Drinks spiking – beware

 The deadly consequence of spiked drinks is obvious.
 There have been several reports of tourists becoming seriously ill and suffering permanent damage to the kidney and liver, permanent loss of sight, and permanent disability after the consumption of certain drinks which had been mixed with unknown ingredients (including the deadly methanol).
 Only consume drinks from unopened bottles of well-known brands such as bir bintang or anker bir.
 Do not accept drinks from strangers.

 Illicit drugs – do not carry or consume

 The death penalty is enforced in Indonesia for those who use, possess or sell illicit drugs.
 Unfortunately, Australians are among many foreigners on death row because of their association with drugs.
 RUILI has a zero tolerance policy towards the use and possession of all illicit drugs, including ‘traditional’ drugs such as magic mushrooms.
 Please do not involve yourself in any way with illicit drugs.